 Measurement was further discussed in a recent abdi report, which outlined improvement as the main function of measurement.

-In Moosehead's scenario, the data capture system utilized enabled the company to improve inventory management.
-Specific changes made to packing processes have allowed Moosehead to reduce assets by 70 percent without negatively affecting production volumes.
-In addition, the company used data to make improvements to its labelling system and canning line.
+In Moosehead’s scenario, the data capture system utilized enabled the company to improve inventory management.
+Specific changes made to packing processes have allowed Moosehead to reduce assets by 70% without negatively affecting production volumes.
+In addition, the company used data to make improvements to its labeling system and canning line.